elamont174/ey-up-me-pup/README.md

 ## Deployment
 - The website was deployed to Heroku and can be found [here](https://ey-up-me-pup-44c5def591d6.herokuapp.com/).
 ### Heroku
+* Heroku is a cloud platform that lets developers create, deploy, monitor and manage apps.
 - You will need a Heroku log-in to be able to deploy a website to Heroku.
 - Once you have logged into Heroku:
 1. Click 'New' > 'Create new app'